richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 -----

 ## Exercise 1: Prepare Prompt
-In this exercise, we will iteratively generate a prompt that can be used with an OpenAI DaVinci model.
+In this exercise, we will iteratively generate a prompt that can be used with an OpenAI ChatGPT model.

 Navigate to your Postman workspace and collection,<br>
 _{e.g., https://web.postman.co/workspace/My-Workspace~00000000-0000-0000-0000-000000000000}_